-Before you head out to your next range day, don’t forget to stock up on ammo!
+Before you head out to your next range day, you can’t forget the ammo!

-Since the voters decided to pass Prop 63, stocking up on ammo is no longer a simple process of logging on to your favorite online retailer, placing an order, and waiting for the box of ammo to show up at your door, all from the comfort of your home, wearing nothing but your underwear (that’s not just me, right?).
+Gone were the days of logging on to your favorite online retailer, placing an order, and waiting for the box of ammo to show up at your door.

 Completing the purchase basically means you can only take possession of the ammo through face-to-face interaction.
 And before you ask, the UPS guy handing you the box of ammo does NOT count.